 Development, consulting and training

 Digi base, expert or professional services

-As a manufacturer of electrical products which may utilize components that contain gold (Au), tin (Sn), tantalum (Ta) or tungsten (W).
-Digi International is aware of Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act regarding Conflict Minerals (CMs) sourced from the Democratic Republic of the Congo and its adjoining countries.
-The CM legislation adopted late July 2010 with enabling regulations on August 22nd, 2012 requires certain companies to make an annual disclosure report to be filed with the SEC no later than May 31, 2015.
+As a manufacturer of electrical/electronic products which may utilize components that contain gold (Au), tin (Sn), tantalum (Ta) or tungsten (W) Digi International is aware of Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act regarding Conflict Minerals (CMs) sourced from the Democratic Republic of the Congo and its adjoining countries.
+The CM legislation adopted late July 2010 with enabling regulations on August 22nd, 2012 requires certain companies to make an annual disclosure report to be filed with the SEC no later than May 31, 2017.

 Digi intends to comply with SEC regulations and OECD Guidance through Digi’s proactive and comprehensive compliance strategies.
 Since October of 2012 Digi’s Conflict Minerals compliance program has been proactively focusing its CM efforts on the following:

-Digi Customers can download an electronic copy of Digi International’s EICC Conflict Minerals template from the web site: EICC-GeSI Conflict Minerals Reporting Template Rev 3.02 ("Template")
+Digi Customers can download an electronic copy of Digi International’s EICC Conflict Minerals template from the web site: EICC-GeSI Conflict Minerals Reporting Template Rev 4.20 ("Template").

 As always, Digi wishes to assure its customers and distribution partners of its continuing progress and diligence regarding Conflict Minerals.
 Should you have any further questions please contact by email firstname.lastname@example.org at your convenience.

 The information in our response is based on information provided to us by our suppliers, other third parties, and information in our existing records.
 We are not able to verify the accuracy or completeness of information provided to us by third parties.
-Our responses are as of the date hereof and we undertake no obligation to update or modify the information and we do not intend to do so.
+Our responses are as of the date hereof and we undertake no obligation to update or modify the information.